nathanrydel/friender-demo/Friender TodoTracker.md

 - [ ] Include the user's profile photo, username, first name, last name, list of hobbies, list of interests, and an edit profile button.
 - [ ] Ensure that only the profile owner can view and edit their profile.

+### [ ] **Users Page**

+- [ ] Develop a page to display cards of all users on the site.
+- [ ] Each card should include the user's profile photo, username, first name, list of hobbies, and list of interests.
+- [ ] Enable users to click on a card to navigate to the respective user's profile page.

 ### [x] **CSRF Protection Form**

 - [x] CSRF Protection form implemented